-It’s Ironic that something that is suppose to freshen our air is actually full of toxic chemicals that pollutes it!
+It’s ironic that something that is supposed to freshen our air is actually full of toxic chemicals that pollutes it!
 Artificial Fragrances contain Phthalates and these are serious hormone disruptors.

 Instead, opt for opening the windows of if you really are keen on having a candle burning use one that you know is safe.
 Check out these room sprays and candles from Vanessa Megan.